ubigu/ilmakalu-v2/azure/README.md

 $ psql $conn_string_ilmakalu
 ```

-See rest of connection strings from variable init file.
+See rest of connection string variable names from variable init file (`azure_variables.sh`).

+# Possible pitfalls

+## Connection strings

+Regarding generating connection strings in `azure_variables.sh`:

+String replace with `sed` can fail, if passwords contain characters that confuse `sed`.

+It is then safe to either make script more robust (possibly start using
+use URL encoding for passwords), or avoid problematic characters.